-This project will assess the hypothesis that miRNAs are selectively exported via extracellular vesicles caused by a change in lipid raft microdomain in a PC3 model.
-As cavin-1 cannot directly mediate the export of miRNAs, it is hypothesised that found miRNA escort proteins will also be differentially regulated in response to cavin-1 similar to the miRNAs exported, likely to be embedded or associated to the lipid raft fraction.
+This project will assess the hypothesis that miRNAs are selectively exported via extracellular vesicles mediated by lipid raft proteins, using a PC3 model.
+As cavin-1 cannot directly mediate the export of miRNAs, it is hypothesised that cavin-1 indirectly modulates miRNA escort proteins to lipid rafts, thereby mediating selective miRNA export (Figure 2).

 Aims: